awitten1/awitten1.github.io/_posts/2022-12-28-C++-exception-safety.md

 I was recently reading Tom Cargill's famous blog [post](https://ptgmedia.pearsoncmg.com/imprint_downloads/informit/aw/meyerscddemo/demo/MAGAZINE/CA_FRAME.HTM) about exception safety in C++.

+The problem that the post lays out is that it is impossible to implement a fully generic stack that has an exception-safe pop function that both mutates the stack and returns a value.

-The post discusses the following stack declaration is:
+The blog considers the following stack declaration:

 ```
   template <class T>